 My naturalist client didn’t have the funds for these and so threw in the towel.
 Result – net loss of potential habitat.
 Conservation organisations might have the money to negotiate the planning system for pond/ditch works or undertake fencing near water, but individuals may not.

 I don’t just want to defend nature, but to enhance it.
-I want the Fitness check of nature legislation to ensure fitness of wildlife, not just underpin a conservation industry that undertakes ‘industry standard’ surveys.
+I want the Fitness Check of nature legislation to ensure fitness of wildlife, not just underpin a conservation industry that undertakes ‘industry standard’ surveys

-So here’s my proposal to incentivise those wishing to provide more habitat for biodiversity.
+So here’s my proposal to incentivise those wishing to provide more habitat for nature.
 Anyone undertaking works that require planning permission for this public good would have the costs of these surveys reimbursed from public funds once they had demonstrated a net gain in biodiversity.